Wilson, Gray lead US to 77-63 win over China in World Cup

 “I don’t know how I’m doing it,” Wilson said.
 “You just put things aside … It’s like riding a bike.
 I am exhausted, I’m not going to lie about it.
 At this point I don’t even think about it.
 I’m surrounded by greatness.
 I really lean on them.
 I don’t even know which way is up.
 I see it’s daylight and feel I need to go to sleep.”

 Wilson closed the half with a putback that made it 44-25.
-She and Las Vegas teammates Chelsea Gray and Kelsey Plum were playing in their first game since getting to Australia on the last day.
+She and Las Vegas teammates Chelsea Gray and Kelsey Plum were playing in their first game in Australia.
 The trio were in Las Vegas celebrating the franchise’s first WNBA championship before arriving in Sydney.

 The U.S. led 56-40 with 2:18 left in the third before China scored the final seven points of the period to get within nine.
 The Aces trio scored the first nine points of the fourth quarter to make it a 16-point game again.